Jakobeha/type-sitter/README.md

 Another issue is that some grammars may generate duplicate datatype definitions (see [Naming Rules](#naming-rules)): this should be very uncommon because it will only happen if their names are weirdly similar, but if it does, there is currently no workaround as there is no way to rename generated datatypes.

-`tree-sitter-wrapper`'s drawbacks are slightly lower performance and limitations.
-The lower performance is because `tree-sitter-wrapper` requires all nodes and most other datatypes to have an additional reference to `tree_sitter_wrapper::Tree` for capabilities like the ability for nodes to get their own text.
-The limitations are that `tree_sitter_wrapper` requires the parsed source code to be UTF-8 compliant and be stored along with the tree itself, and certain aspects of incremental parsing may not work with the convenience methods (this is planned to be fixed to be fixed in the future).

-Lastly, keep in mind that both libraries are still in the early stages of development, so they will have bugs and API may change (though will try to preserve naming rules).
+Lastly, keep in mind that both this and [`yak-sitter`](yak-sitter/README.md) are still in the early stages of development, so they will have bugs and API may change.

 ## Naming Rules